Search

 By Christoph Steitz and Tom Käckenhoff

-FRANKFURT/DUESSELDORF, Feb 11 (Reuters) - Siemens Energy on Wednesday said net profit nearly tripled in the first three months of its fiscal year, boosted by AI-driven demand for gas turbines and grid equipment as well as a narrower loss at its struggling wind division.
+FRANKFURT/DUESSELDORF, Feb 11 (Reuters) - Siemens Energy's net profit nearly tripled in the first three months of its fiscal year, boosted by AI-driven demand for gas turbines and grid equipment and a narrower loss at its struggling wind turbine division.

-The results reflect robust demand for large gas turbines and grid technology, both critical for the global build-out of data centres to power AI technology, as well as an improved performance at wind turbine maker Siemens Gamesa.
+The company's results on Wednesday reflect the global build-out of data centres to power AI technology and efforts to improve the performance at wind turbine maker Siemens Gamesa.

-The AI boom has helped increase Siemens Energy's stock more than ten-fold over the past two years, giving it a market value of 130 billion euros ($155 billion).
+The AI boom has helped increase Siemens Energy's stock more than ten-fold over the past two years, giving it a market value of 137 billion euros ($163 billion).
+The shares were up 5.2% at 0900 GMT, hitting a record high following the results.

 "Sustained high demand in our gas turbines and grid technologies businesses is making a significant contribution to overall performance," Chief Executive Christian Bruch said.